square/Valet/README.md

 Already using the Keychain and no longer want to maintain your own Keychain code?
 We feel you.
 That’s why we wrote `-migrateObjectsMatchingQuery:removeOnCompletion:`.
 This method allows you to migrate all your existing Keychain entries to a Valet instance in one line.
 Just pass in an NSDictionary with the `kSecClass`, `kSecAttrService`, and any other `kSecAttr*` attributes you use – we’ll migrate the data for you.

+### Debugging

+Valet guarantees it will never fail to write to or read from the keychain unless `canAccessKeychain` returns `NO`.
+There are only a few cases that can lead to the keychain being inaccessible:

+1. Using the wrong `VALAccessibility` for your use case.
+Examples of improper use include using `VALAccessibilityWhenPasscodeSetThisDeviceOnly` when there is no passcode set on the device, or using `VALAccessibilityWhenUnlocked` when running in the background.
+2. Initializing a Valet with `initWithSharedAccessGroupIdentifier:` when the shared access group identifier is not in your entitlements file.
+3. Using `VALSecureEnclaveValet` on an iOS device that doesn't have a Secure Enclave.
+The Secure Enclave was introduced with the [A7 chip](https://www.apple.com/business/docs/iOS_Security_Guide.pdf), which [first appeared](https://en.wikipedia.org/wiki/Apple_A7#Products_that_include_the_Apple_A7) in the iPhone 5S, iPad Air, and iPad Mini 2.
+4. Running your app in DEBUG from Xcode.
+Xcode sometimes does not properly sign your app, which causes a [failure to access keychain](https://github.com/square/Valet/issues/10#issuecomment-114408954) due to entitlements.
+If you run into this issue, just hit Run in Xcode again.
+This signing issue will not occur in properly signed (not DEBUG) builds.

 ## Contributing

 We’re glad you’re interested in Valet, and we’d love to see where you take it.